Neshable/Mailchimp-api-v2/README.md

 # Mailchimp-api-v2
-PHP file for adding subscribers to Mailchimp with single optin.
+PHP file for adding subscribers to Mailchimp with single optin via API Integration.